cyrilletuzi/angular-async-local-storage/docs/MIGRATION_TO_V16.md

 ## Breaking changes

 - Angular 16 is required.
 - RxJS >= 7.4 is required.
+- TypeScript 5.0 is recommended.

+> [!IMPORTANT]
-RxJS 6 is not supported.
+> - RxJS 6 is *not* supported.
-- TypeScript 5.0 is recommended (TypeScript 4.9 should work but is not tested).
+> - TypeScript 4.9 should work but is not tested.

 ## Deprecations